inderjit303/msvsd32bitsram/README.md

 Fig 19.
 LVS for function Fn
 </p>

-5.

-# AI 8 Update-week0 Findings
+# AI 8 Update Week 0 Findings

 It can be seen that except for 4 extra devices(Capacitances) and corresponding nets, the pre-layout netlist and the post-layout of function using min2.tech extracted netlist are same.